theforeman/theforeman.org/contribute.md

 7. [Issue a pull request](https://help.github.com/articles/using-pull-requests)

-Once you have followed this process once, it becomes much simpler to add future patches!
+**Once you have followed this process once, it becomes much simpler to add future patches!**

-### Merge upstream develop to local develop
+Merge upstream develop to local develop

 * git fetch upstream
 * git checkout develop
 * git merge upstream/develop develop
 * git push origin develop

-Now follow step 5 to the end from above.
+Now follow step 4 to the end from above.

 ## Non-code related contributions
 These don't require any software development experience, just some time and the desire to help.